 ground.
 (You can use a small stake to make the hole if the

 you use, it is important that the base of the astrolabe

-be level so that

-altitude angles will be correct.
+be level so that your altitude angles will be correct.

-Since you will be using the
+Since you will be using the astrolabe at night, you will need a

-you to see the sky, even after you turn it off.
-This is
+after you turn it off.
+This is because different cells are

-the front of the flashlight.
+front of the flashlight.
 The red light will still be

 with a red filter.)